Rank Higher on Google Maps in 2019

 In these more aggressive cases, there are some tried and true practices that can (not always, but most of the time) drive your business into the top Google Maps search results quickly.

-Here are 7 tips to rank higher on Google Maps:
+Here are my 7 tips to ranking higher on Google Maps:

 Tip 1: Verify Your Google My Business Page